-The United Arab Emirates (UAE), once completely reliant on oil revenues, is rapidly diversifying its economy.
-UAE's recent economic growth was based on a business-friendly environment, in which the burden of government regulation is low and services are provided efficiently, attracting substantial inflows of foreign investment.
-The result was an increasing service sector and a construction boom.
-The financial crisis has popped the construction bubble, and corruption cases have come to light.
-Several high-profile scandals have demonstrated a need for stricter controls on the higher echelons of both public and private sectors.
-These scandals confirm observations made about the UAE having an opaque business climate, prompting the government to accelerate its on-going efforts to enhance transparency.
-On the other hand, episodes of petty corruption are reportedly uncommon.
+The United Arab Emirates' (UAE) recent economic growth is largely based on a business-friendly environment in which the burden of government regulation is low and services are provided efficiently, attracting substantial inflows of foreign investment.
+Corruption is not a widespread phenomenon, and occurrences of petty corruption are reportedly uncommon.
+The financial crisis has, however, popped the construction bubble, and several high-profile corruption cases have come to light, demonstrating a need for stricter controls in the higher echelons of both public and private sectors.
+Weak and vulnerable to political influence, the judicial system impedes the governments’ efforts to enhance transparency.
+The government has aimed at containing corruption through several initiatives and efforts, for instance:

 - The procedures to get an operating licence are straightforward and publicly available in all emirates.

 - Anti-corruption and anti-fraud legislation is evenly enforced, thus providing a strong deterrent to future illegal acts.

 - The State Audit Institution has drawn up an anti-corruption law.
 The law will be discussed in the cabinet as well as in the Federal National Council and then submitted to the Federal Supreme Council for ratification.